sridharas04/Deauth_Detection_Nodemcu/README.md

 # Deauth_Detection_nodemcu
 It is a device which helps to find if any hacker attacking our wireless network or not.
-It can programmed with arduino ide.<br />
+It can programmed with c.<br />

 # REQUIREMENTS:
 1.Node mcu module (esp8266)<br />